marcoheisig/cl4py/README.rst

     >>> sum(lst)
     3

-It soon becomes clumsy to use eval to look up individual Lisp functions by name.
+It soon becomes clumsy to look up individual Lisp functions by name.
 Instead, it is usually better to convert entire Lisp packages to Python modules, like this:

 .. code:: python

-    >>> cl = lisp.find_package('CL')
+    >>> cl = lisp.function('find-package')('CL')
     >>> cl.oppd(5)
     True